klayrHQ/klayr-migrator/docs/migration.md

 OPTIONS
   -c, --config=config                                  Custom configuration file path for Lisk Core v4.0.x.
-  -d, --lisk-core-v4-data-path=lisk-core-v4-data-path  Path where the Lisk Core v4.x instance is running.
+  -d, --lisk-core-data-path=lisk-core-data-path  Path where the Lisk Core v4.x instance is running.
 When not supplied, defaults to the default data directory for Lisk Core.
   -h, --help                                           show CLI help -n, --network=(mainnet|testnet)                      Network to be considered for the migration.
 Depends on the '--snapshot-path' flag.